lsolbach/Baumeister/Baumeister/doc/Usage.md

 baumeister [options] [actions]

-Command Line Options
+Command Line Options:

 -D	--define	Define a parameter (-Dx=y)
 -f	--file		Use the given file instead of module.clj (-fmyfile.clj) -h	--help		Display help
 -v	--version	Display the version of this Baumeister instance

+Actions:

+As action you can specify workflows (e.g. compile-workflow) or phases (e.g. compile).
+See config/module_defaults.clj for the default workflow definitions.

 Module Configuration
 --------------------

 The configuration file per module is module.clj in the root directory of the module.

-Parameters are specified as key value pairs.
+It contains a vector of paeameters, which are specified as key value pairs.

 The required parameters are

  * module	Identifier of this module.
  * project	Identifier of the project of this module
  * version	Version of this module
  * plugins 	List of plugins for this module

+You can find the default configuration in config/module_defaults.clj.
+In this file the default workflows, repositories and various other parameters are defined.

+If you want to overwrite some of the parameters on a global basis, please don't change the module_defaults.clj file.
+Instead copy the file config/settings.clj to $HOME/.Baumeister/settings.clj and change it to your needs.

 Workflows
 ---------
-Each workflow consists of phases (which can be other workflows)
+Each workflow consists of phases (which can be other workflows).

 Phases
 ------